Brown trout are found all over the world, and as they are a very priced game fish, many anglers wonder about the time of their spawning.

 While the wild populations of Europe are mostly protected during the spawning season (usually between September/October and January/February), many of the stocked populations in the US and Canada can be targeted even during the spawning season.

-Although, many US states tend to have a strict catch-and-release season during that time of year.
+Although, many US states tend to have strict catch-and-release regulations during that time of year.

 Handling them the right way and releasing them swiftly definitely helps and is an excellent way to keep a fishery intact and healthy.
 But where it makes sense, try to target other species and let the browns spawn in peace.